by Edward Ridenour

 –

 Secondly, they try to use Joseph and Mary as an example.
-They claim this because Joseph was going to put Mary away, because of her being pregnant, which supposedly is what Matt 5&19 demonstrates.
+They claim this because Joseph was going to put Mary away, because of her being pregnant, which “supposedly” is what Matt 5&19 demonstrates.
 Well, a betrothed husband could put his betrothed wife away for any reason.
-It didn’t have to be for fornication on her part.
+It didn’t have to be for “sex with another before they got married” on her part.
 He held all the cards.
-However, he would have forfeited all he paid in acquiring her.
-She was his possession and to think that Christ in Matthew 5&19 was instructing on this Hebrew law and not the law of God regarding a one-flesh union is preposterous.
-Especially since Christ’s instruction in Matthew is so similar to His instruction in Mark and Luke, without the fornication exception.
-Take that away and they are all the same.
+However, he would have forfeited all he paid in acquiring her by doing so, which Joseph was willing to sacrifice for Mary’s sake.
+She was his possession, but not by marriage.
+Joseph did it privately so it would appear he broke off the betrothal before she took another man, sparing her from being stoned to death.

 –